yess-wee/AOS_prac/Aim.md

      1) child exits before parent (put wait(NULL) in parent process)
      3) parent exits before child (can either do nothing or can put wait(NULL) in child process)

-        op of 2: parent it , child's parent id --- same, parent's parent, child process id will be different.
+        op of 2:
+                  1)parent it , child's parent id --- same,
+                 parent's parent, child process id will be different.
+                  2) all will have different id.